 The Faculty Senate shall have the power to make, amend, and repeal these Bylaws by a vote of two-thirds of the voting members present at regular or special meetings of the Faculty Senate at which a quorum is present, provided that any proposed changes shall have been submitted to the members of the Faculty Senate at least 28 days before the meeting at which the vote on them shall be taken.
 All changes to these Bylaws shall be documented and placed on the Faculty Senate website at a location proximate to these Bylaws in a document titled, "Chronology of Amendments and Revisions to Faculty Senate Bylaws, 1971-Present."

 Appendix I

-FACULTY FTE TO DETERMINE NUMBER OF SENATORS ALLOTTED PER COLLEGE/DEPARTMENT/UNIT using the list of faculty from August of the previous year.
+FACULTY FTE TO DETERMINE NUMBER OF SENATORS ALLOTTED PER COLLEGE/DEPARTMENT/UNIT

 As stated in the Faculty Senate Bylaws Article II Faculty Senate Organization Section 1: